-The water enterprise fund is used to account for the water activities.
+The water enterprise fund is used to account for the activities of the public water system.

 The sewer enterprise fund is used to account for the sewer activities.

 The transfer station enterprise fund is used to account for user fees and costs associated with the Town's pay-asyou-throw facility for household refuse.